RoyVoetman/laravel-repository-pattern/README.md

 ```

 #### Auto-applied pipe groups
-Out of the box, this package comes with the following pipe groups which will be automatically applied when specific actions occur:
+Out of the box, this package comes with the following pipe groups that will be automatically applied when specific actions occur:

 | Group | Applied when |
 |---------|---|